 - It is highly safe because it does not heat the plastic parts using direct heat

-- Its use of direct heat also makes it suitable for materials like polyvinyl chloride, renown for producing dangerous fumes on direct exposure to heat
+- Its use of direct heat also makes it suitable for materials like polyvinyl chloride, renowned for producing dangerous fumes on direct exposure to heat

-- It produces high quality welded joint, which improves its aesthetic value
+- It produces high quality welded joints, which improves its aesthetic value

 Disadvantages of Ultrasonic Welding

 - The method is not suitable for thermoplastics with high moisture content and hard/strong thermoplastics such as polypropylene

 - The process is not ideal for thick materials such as polypropylene because most ultrasonic machine transducers have an output range between 100-150mm